Jaz-123/Enemy-AI-System/Tutorial.md

     }
 ```

-Here we reduce the `health` of the enemy and if its 0 we then destroy the enemy gameobject.
+If the `health` is 0 we destroy the gameobject.

 ### Gizmos (Optional)